-At its very purest, foreign exchange (or Forex, with the “for” from “foreign” and “ex” from “exchange”) is the act of turning the currency of one country into the money of another.
+At its simplest, foreign exchange (or Forex, combining the ‘for’ from ‘foreign’ and ‘ex’ from ‘exchange’) is the act of turning the currency of one country into the currency of another.
 Every time a consumer goes to a bureau de change, a foreign exchange transaction occurs.
-An exchange rate measures the change in value when money moves from one form to another.
+An exchange rate measures the change in value when money moves from one currency to another.
 Depending on which country has the more valuable currency, this transaction could either save the consumer cash or cost them more.
-That value, meanwhile, is determined by a whole host of factors.
-While in some places, the value of the local currency is decided by an authority of some sort (such as a national government), in practice, the capitalist economies of the world subject their currencies to traditional laws of supply and demand.
+That value, meanwhile, is determined by a variety of factors.
+While in some places, the value of the local currency is decided by an authority of some sort (such as a national government), the capitalist economies of the world generally leave their currencies to fluctuate in value based on the traditional laws of supply and demand.

-As a result, everything from how many tourists visit a nation to the total value of demand for the products and services of the nation’s businesses can end up influencing the final cost.
-But there’s another side to Forex as well, and that’s the way in which it can be traded by speculators.
-Rather than buying particular foreign currency to pay for goods and services in a specific location, Forex speculators buy a currency pair as an investment in the hope that the value of it will rise and they can sell it on for a more significant profit.
+As a result, everything from how many tourists visit a nation, to the demand for the products and services of the nation’s businesses, can end up influencing the final cost.
+However, there’s another side to Forex as well, and that’s the way in which it can be traded by speculators.
+Rather than buying a particular foreign currency to pay for goods and services in a specific location, Forex speculators buy a currency as an investment, in the hope that its value will rise and they can sell it on for a significant profit.

-The first way to do it is to buy the foreign currency itself and then sell it on at a hopefully higher price further down the line.
-The second way to do it is to buy a derivative of the currency (such as a CFD, or contract for difference) and trade that instead: while under this system, you won’t actually own the underlying asset, but you’ll be able to trade in a way that resembles ownership of a currency on the actual market, and you’ll be subject to the same market movements as the owners.
-If you do it the latter way, you can boost any gains (or, indeed, losses) you might make because CFD trading tends to be done on a margin basis to harness the power of leverage.
+The first way to do it is to buy the foreign currency itself and then sell it on at a (hopefully) higher price further down the line.
+The second way to do it is to buy a derivative of the currency (such as a CFD, or contract for difference) and trade that instead.
+Under this system, you won’t actually own the underlying asset, but you’ll be able to trade in a way that resembles ownership of a currency on the actual market, and you’ll be subject to the same market movements as someone who owns the currency outright.
+If you do it the latter way, you can boost any gains (or, indeed, losses) you might make because CFD trading tends to be done on a margin basis, in order to harness the power of leverage.

-When it comes to trading Forex, taking a tactical approach is the only real way to get yourself in with a chance of financial success.
-Some people misunderstand the world of foreign exchange trading, and they assume that it’s just a game of chance.
-And while it’s certainly possible that you may have occasional success here and there without a simple trading strategy in place, it’s almost sure that there won’t be any long-term gains.
-That’s the first reason why implementing a strategy is something that nearly all successful Forex traders have done.
+When it comes to trading Forex, taking a tactical approach is the only real way to be in with a chance of financial success.
+Some people misunderstand the world of foreign exchange trading and assume that it’s just a game of chance.
+While it’s certainly possible that you may have occasional success here and there without a solid trading strategy in place, it’s almost certain that there won’t be any long-term gains.
+That’s the first reason why implementing a strategy is something that successful Forex traders do.

-If you’re looking for a space to test out these strategies before you surge ahead with them on the open market, though, it’s possible to do that.
-This is just one of several advantages associated with CFD Forex trading rather than actual asset-based Forex purchases: CFD brokers have virtual cash spaces that allow you to see how your strategies would perform when applied to the open market – without actually having to stake any cash yourself.
+If you’re looking for a way to test out these strategies before you go ahead with them on the open market, though, it’s possible to do that.
+This is one of several advantages associated with CFD Forex trading rather than actual asset-based Forex purchases.
+CFD brokers have virtual cash options that allow you to see how your strategies would actually work on the open market – without having to stake any cash yourself.
 Once you’re happy with your virtual performance, you can make the shift over to the real cash investment side of the platform and apply your new-found knowledge.

-Finding out a list of trading strategies is a good place to start when it comes to the Forex world, but it’s not a foolproof way to ensure that your Forex strategy is necessarily going to be a good one.
-That’s because strategy in the trading world is an umbrella covering many different asset classes and modes of investment, and the type of strategy that works well for one instrument isn’t necessarily going to be the same for others.
-Forex, in particular, is a unique market in many ways, and this means that the strategies you select should cover these individual elements.
+Researching a list of trading strategies is a good place to start when it comes to the Forex world, but it’s not a foolproof way to ensure that your Forex strategy is going to be a good one.
+That’s because strategy in the trading world is an umbrella covering many different asset classes and modes of investment, and the type of strategy that works well for one instrument isn’t necessarily going to work for others.
+Forex, in particular, is a unique market in many ways, and this means that the strategies you select should be highly tailored to the market.